 CDTC's Nondiscrimination Program consists of separate Title VI and Americans with Disabilities Act (ADA) components.
 Click for more information below.

 The Capital District Transportation Committee (CDTC) is committed to ensuring that no person is excluded from participation in, or denied the benefits of, its metropolitan transportation planning process on the basis of race, color, national origin, sex, age, disability, or economic status, as protected by Title VI of the Civil Rights Act of 1964 and related statutes and regulations.
-For more detailed information regarding Title VI regulations and CDTC's plan to address them please refer to the Title VI Plan.
+You may request additional information by contacting CDTC as described below.

 The Capital District Transportation Committee’s Title VI Coordinator is the Executive Director, Michael V. Franchini.
 He is responsible for Title VI Nondiscrimination activities, instructions, complaints, and reports.